 eISSN: SP 2752-0706, SPD 2752-0714

-State of the Planet (SP) is a journal dedicated to the publication of scientific synthesis reports and assessments on all subjects of the Earth and environmental sciences.
+State of the Planet (SP) is dedicated to the publication of scientific synthesis reports and assessments on all subjects of the Earth and environmental sciences.
 In a rapidly changing world, expert-based assessments of academic findings curated for a wider audience to support decision making, science communication, education, and funder mandates are becoming more and more widespread.
 Such reports are extensive science community efforts offering timely, state-of-the-art insight into a specific field of the Earth sciences.
 State of the Planet is open to any reporting and assessment initiative by (inter-) governmental agencies, environmental services, learned societies or associations of researchers that aim to publish on a regular basis.

 News